If you’re planning out your dream garage or building a new house, you might wonder how big a “standard garage size” is.

 More cars mean a wider garage.

-The standard three-car garage ranges between 31 feet and 34 feet wide, on average.
-Similar to two-car garages, the depth remains between 20 feet and 24 feet.
-That gives it an area of between 620 sq ft and 816 sq ft.
+On average, the standard three-car garage ranges between 31 and 34 feet wide.
+Like two-car garages, the depth remains between 20 and 24 feet.
+That makes the square footage of a 3-car garage between 620 sq ft and 816 sq ft.

-It can also feature a combination of single, and double-wide garage doors ranging from 8 feet to 16 feet wide.
+It can also feature single and double-wide garage doors ranging from 8 to 16 feet wide.

 4-Car Garage Dimensions